-Stanford GSB released their essay topics for aspiring 2022 MBA applicants (for deadlines head here).
-The essay topics remain unchanged, and Stanford has kept the optional essay section that appeared last year, though word counts for both have changed slightly.
-Below, we’ll help you tackle each.
+Stanford GSB has come out with their essay topics for 2022 MBA applicants (for the deadlines, you can head here).
+The essay topics remain unchanged, including the optional essay section.

 While the two main prompts may appear to be simple, they are commonly considered some of the most challenging application questions among top MBAs.
-Before you tackle them, be sure to first dig into Stanford’s MBA program since one of the keys to succeeding with their essays is to understand what Stanford GSB can offer you and how you would fit into its community.
+So, before you tackle them, be sure to dig into Stanford’s MBA program, as one of the keys to success here is to first understand what Stanford GSB can offer you and how you would fit into the Stanford community.

 Essay A: What matters most to you, and why?